cubosphere/cubosphere-code/README.md

 # Cubosphere [reborn]
 ## A little story behind it
 One upon a time on planet called Earth one man have found very very cool but anadobed in 2011-12 years game called "cubosphere".
-He enjoyed it and dreamt that some day it will became great.
+He enjoyed it and dreamt that some day it will become great.

-And after a while he decided to pick it up and at least make look like modern project, so others will be able to contribute easily.
+And after a while he decided to pick it up and at least make look like a modern project, so others will be able to contribute easily.

-This is why this organisation do exist now.
+This is why this organisation exists now.

 # What is this game about?
 Goal of this project is a freeware game similar to the PSX game "Kula World" / "Roll Away".
 It is designed platform independent, written in C++ and using the following libraries: OpenGL, SDL (Simple DirectMedia Layer), libjpeg, Lua, GLSL-Shader.